Contact

 Providing evidence demonstrating that issues have been resolved will provide reassurance to buyers.

-If you have mentioned a historic issue with the property which has since been resolved, you can demonstrate that the issues have been resolved through providing paperwork.
+If you’ve mentioned a historic issue with the property which has since been resolved, you will need to demonstrate they’ve been resolved through providing paperwork.
 For example, if there were problems with mould in the property, you can produce paperwork which shows that remedial measures were taken to remove the mould permanently.

-Even if there are issues with the house you are selling, it is worth keeping in mind that almost every house and property will have some underlying negative issues.
-If you have provided all the information concerning the property to the buyer and provided reassurance where you can, it is ultimately up to the buyer to decide whether they go ahead with the purchase or look elsewhere.
+Even if there are issues with the house you’re selling, it’s worth keeping in mind that almost every house and property will have some underlying negative issues.
+If you’ve provided all the information concerning the property to the buyer and provided reassurance where you can, it is ultimately up to the buyer to decide whether they go ahead with the purchase or look elsewhere.

 Enjoy Outstanding Service with Chancellors